 Another way for the shortage to resolve would be a second crash in cryptocurrency values.
-With cryptocurrency’s current trajectory, I wouldn’t bet on it happening.
+With cryptocurrency’s current trajectory, this seems like an unlikely outcome.
 It is a possibility, though, and would certainly result in diminished GPU costs.

 Don’t count on Nvidia’s mining cards to bail us out of this abysmal situation.
 We can hope, but the outlook isn’t exactly great.
-Expect GPU prices to stay high, and perhaps rise even more.
-I wouldn’t wait to build a computer, as it may be years before they’re affordable again.
-The best you can do at this point is build your computer and offset the extra cost by mining yourself.
+Expect GPU prices to stay high, and perhaps even continue to rise.